You Have Options

 Remember that every situation may have slightly different guidelines.
 So take as much time as necessary to fully understand all the rules and regulations pertaining to your lease or homeowner’s association contract.

 We realize that sometimes emergencies occur that may prevent you from being able to care for your pet temporarily; however, your commitment to your pet prevents you from wanting to proceed with surrender.
-In certain circumstances, the Humane Society of Pinellas is able to temporarily provide housing for these pets.
-Each application is evaluated by our Pet Resource Team and individuals must qualify for our Continued Care Program.
+In certain circumstances, the Humane Society of Pinellas’ Hold for Home program is able to temporarily provide housing for these pets.
+Each application is evaluated by our Pet Resource Team and individuals must qualify for our Hold for Home Program.
 For more information, please contact our Pet Resource Office at 727-797-7722 ext.
-232 or complete an application online now.
+232 or complete an application now.